ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 ### Gaia-X deployment blueprints for health IoT
 Gaia-X-Med, completed in mid-2024, explored how to apply Gaia-X to secure health data spaces.
 There are also HEALTH-X dataLOFT and TEAM-X lighthouse projects under Gaia-X focused on creating trustworthy, citizen-centric health data spaces.

-These initiatives are generating reference architectures, pipelines, and governance models—ready for adaptation.
+These initiatives are generating reference architectures, pipelines, and governance models, ready for adaptation.

 ### "Patient in transit" IoT simulator
 No dedicated European simulator for cross-border IoT incidents exists, but this capability could be built atop existing test infrastructures like MyHealth@EU's interoperability platforms and OpenNCP testing environments.